shot4free/test_k8s_workload/README.md

 ## Setting Chart Version

-We vendor the `gitlab` and `gitlab-runner` charts into this repo.
+We vendor the `gitlab` chart into this repo, located in `vendor/charts`.
 This allows us to minimise the amount of external dependencies invoked at runtime, and allow easier understanding of this repo by including all "code" needed inside it.